New Patients Welcome!

-Periodontal disease, also known as gum disease and periodontitis, is a progressive illness.
-If left untreated, it has the potential to result in tooth loss.
-The irritation and inflammation of the gingival tissues, which surround and support the teeth, is the beginning of gum disease.
-The harmful chemicals in plaque are the cause of this inflammation.
-These poisons lead to a persistent bacterial infection.
+Periodontal disease, or gum disease and periodontitis, is a chronic disease.
+If left unaddressed, it can lead to tooth loss.
+The inflammation and irritation of the gingival tissues that encircle and support the teeth mark the onset of gum disease.
+Plaque’s toxic chemicals cause this inflammation.
+The toxins result in a chronic bacterial infection.

 GUM DISEASE: WHAT CAUSES IT?